-The Honorable Patty Murray The Honorable Roy Blunt May 4, 2022 Page 2 of 6
+The Honorable Robert Aderholt The Honorable Rosa DeLauro May 09, 2023 Page 2 of 7

 Health Professions Education and Workforce Challenges.
-The AHA supports \$1.51 billion for the Health Resources and Services Administration (HRSA) Title VII health professions and Title VIII nursing workforce development programs for FY 2023, including \$980 million for Title VIII and \$530 million for Title VIII.
+The AHA supports \$1.51 billion for the Health Resources and Services Administration (HRSA) Title VII health professions and Title VIII nursing workforce development programs for FY 2024.
 The workforce crisis facing our nation necessitates bold increases in HRSA discretionary programs that address workforce challenges:

 Nursing Workforce Development under Title VIII of the Public Health Service Act.
-The Nursing Workforce Development programs support nursing education and also seek to further diversify the nursing profession and improve access in rural and underserved communities.
+The Nursing Workforce Development programs support nursing education, seek to further diversify the nursing profession, and improve access in rural and underserved communities.
 Nurses are integral members of the health care team.
 Each year, nursing schools must deny admission to thousands of potential students because they do not have enough faculty to teach these aspiring professionals.

 The COVID-19 pandemic heightened the nursing shortage our country was already facing.
-Recognizing the need to grow and support the nursing workforce, Congress included the bipartisan Nursing Workforce Reauthorization Act in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-It is imperative that funding for these programs reflects the heightened needs of our communities, especially as nurses across the country remain on the front lines of this public health crisis.
+It is imperative that funding for these programs reflects the heightened needs of our communities.

-The AHA supports \$530 million for the Nursing Workforce Development programs and \$210 million for the National Institute of Nursing Research, one of 27 institutes of the National Institutes of Health.
+The AHA also supports \$210 million for the National Institute of Nursing Research, one of 27 institutes of the National Institutes of Health.

-- Primary Care Medicine, Pediatric Subspecialty Loan Repayment and Oral Health Training programs.
-These programs improve health care access and quality in underserved areas by training general internists, family medicine practitioners, general pediatricians, pediatric subspecialists, oral health providers, and physician assistants.
+- Primary Care Medicine, Pediatric Subspecialty Loan Repayment, Substance Use Disorder Treatment and Recovery Loan Repayment Program and Oral Health Training programs.
+These programs improve health care access and quality in underserved areas by training general internists, family medicine practitioners, general pediatricians, pediatric subspecialists, oral health providers, physician assistants and expanding behavioral health services.
 The AHA supports additional funding over last year's enacted level for these important programs. - Health Professions Programs.
 An adequate, diverse and well-distributed supply of health care professionals, including allied health care workers, is indispensable to our nation's health care infrastructure.
 Health professions programs help address the challenges rural and underserved communities face accessing primary care providers by supporting recruitment of individuals into the allied health professions.
 Our nation must act now to maintain a vibrant workforce by strengthening nursing and medical educational programs.
 Without decisive intervention, the looming workforce shortages threaten hospitals' ability to care for patients and communities.